dyenaan/dyenaan/README.md

 ## 📚 About Me

-- Final-year Software Engineering student at the University of Calgary
+- Software Engineering student at the University of Calgary
 - Exploring decentralized identity, secure messaging, and blockchain infrastructure
 - Enjoy building tools that empower communities
 - Always exploring new ways to challenge myself and grow